StefRuseva88/StefRuseva88/README.md

 ### Software quality enthusiast 🚀 |  Continuous learner 📖 | Innovation seeker 🔍 | Curious mind 🧩

 <p>Hello!
-I'm Stef Ruseva, a passionate manual and automation test engineer with three years of experience in the field, specializing in web services.
+I'm Stef Ruseva, a passionate manual and automation test engineer with three years of experience in the field, specializing in web services and e-commerce.
 I focus on enhancing software quality and delivering seamless user experiences, always driven by the belief that excellence is a journey, not a destination. 🚀</p>
 <p></p>

 <ul>